djones1040/SALTShaker/docs/training.rst

 minmethod            trf             Numerical algorithm used to minimize the chi2.
-Default is Trust Region Reflective. n_colorpars          4               Number of parameters used to define the color law polynomial n_components         2               Number of principal components
+Default is Trust Region Reflective. n_colorpars          4               Number of parameters used to define the color law polynomial n_components         2               Number of principal components n_processes          1               Number of worker processes to spawn to calculate the chi2
 ==================   =============   =========================================================================================================